 Every day, everywhere, girls are physically threatened, racially abused, sexually harassed, and body shamed online.
 With COVID-19 driving lockdowns around the globe, girls are spending more time online.
 This has increased their risk of online abuse and harassment.

 We along with girls around the world, have been calling on social media companies to improve their ways of reporting abuse and harassment in a way that actually works for girls.
 So far we have had more than 60,000 signatures supporting girls’ calls for action from social media companies.
 And they are starting to listen!
 Instagram agreed to team up with young activists from around the world to address online harassment.
-But there is still more to do, and we need more people like you to add your name.
+But there is still more to do.

 Online violence is serious.
 It silences girls’ voices – and it causes real and lasting harm.
 It robs girls of their self-esteem and causes mental and emotional stress.
 Nearly a quarter of girls we surveyed reported it can leave them feeling physically unsafe, with others having problems at school, with friends or family and in finding or keeping a job.

 Girls are opting out of expressing themselves and their opinions for fear of retribution, and sometimes removing themselves from these platforms altogether.
 Once again, as we’ve seen with street harassment, perpetrators are using their perceived power to silence girls and to force them out of spaces where they have just as much right to be as anyone else.

 As the charity for girls’ equality, Plan International Australia is declaring that enough is enough.

 For this report we spoke to 14,000 girls across 22 countries around the world about their experiences online.
 This is the largest ever survey of its type.
 We learnt that more than half have been harassed and abused on social media.

 In all 22 countries, girls had been exposed to explicit messages, pornographic photos, cyberstalking and other distressing forms of abuse.